Cash position

 Cash position is a snapshot of the amount of cash a company has at a given moment, emphasizing liquidity and financial strength.
 It is used to measure the company's ability to cover immediate expenses and liabilities.
 Calculated through liquidity ratios such as current and quick ratios, it provides an instantaneous assessment of the company's financial position.

-Conversely, cash flow represents the net change in cash inflows and outflows during a period.
+On the other hand, cash flow represents the net change in cash inflows and outflows during a period.
 It assesses a company's ability to meet its operating, investing and financing activities.
 Divided into operating, investing and financing activities within the statement of cash flows, it provides a comprehensive view of a company's financial dynamics over time.

 While cash position provides a point-in-time assessment, cash flow provides a nuanced understanding of the evolving financial landscape, aiding in strategic decision-making and long-term financial planning.